kelseykeith/OpenPedCan-api/README.md

 [![GitHub Super-Linter](https://github.com/PediatricOpenTargets/OpenPedCan-api/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

+This is the copy number variant (CNV) development fork of `OpenPedCan-api`.
+For the main API repository please see [OpenPedCan-api](https://github.com/PediatricOpenTargets/OpenPedCan-api) and for documentation on unfinished development work, please see [OpenPedCan-unfinished-development](https://github.com/PediatricOpenTargets/OpenPedCan-unfinished-development).
+Check out the `cnv-db` branch of this repository to see the finished, but not reviewed and merged, CNV evidence view database code.

+---

 `OpenPedCan-api` implements OpenPedCan (Open Pediatric Cancers) project public API (application programming interface) to transfer [OpenPedCan-analysis](https://github.com/PediatricOpenTargets/OpenPedCan-analysis) results and plots via HTTP, which is publicly available at <https://openpedcan-api.d3b.io/__docs__/>.

 - [1.
 API endpoint specifications](#1-api-endpoint-specifications)